Universal sums via products of Ramanujan's theta functions: An approach via Ramanujan's theta functions

 \begin{remark} In view of \eqref{kn+r}, $|\{n\in\N:\ R(n)=0\}|=1$, if and only if for certain $1\ls r_0\ls k$ we have $|\{n\in\N:\ R_{r_0}(n)=0\}|=1$ and $R_r(n)>0$ for all $r\in\{1,\ldots,k\}\sm\{r_0\}$ and $n\in\N$. \end{remark}

 In $2023$, Ju \cite{Ju} classified all almost universal sums of triangular numbers with one exception.
-Furthermore, he provided an effective criterion on almost universality with one exception of an arbitrary sum of triangular numbers, which might be considered as a natural generalization of 15-theorem of Conway, Miller and Schneeb-erger.
+Furthermore, he provided an effective criterion for almost universality with one exception of an arbitrary sum of triangular numbers, which might be considered as a natural generalization of the 15-theorem of Conway, Miller and Schneeberger (cf. \cite{CGSS}).

 To apply Theorem \ref{Th1.1}, we need to make certain preparation.